jakob-bagterp/browserist/docs/user-guide/tabs-and-windows/tabs.md

     browser.window.switch_to(base_handle_id)
 ```

-### Get List of URLs of Open Tabs
+### Get List of URLs from Open Tabs
-As a links may redirect you to a different destination than the initial URL, you sometimes want to collect the actual destination of each page.
-An example of how to achieve this with tabs:
+Because a link can redirect to a different destination than the original URL, you sometimes want to capture the actual destination of each page.
+An example of how to do this with tabs:

 ```python linenums="1"
 from browserist import Browser